-Academic essays are generally easier to write and more enjoyable to follow if they adhere to a basic structure.
-One recommended structure for academic papers can be found here.
+Writing an academic paper in graduate school is generally easier to write and more enjoyable to follow if they adhere to a basic structure.
+While threre are a number of ways to write an essay, we have a number of resources throughout our site, including how to structure your paper.
 The sample below provides an example of that structure in action.

 The author structures the introduction to the academic essay using a three-part introduction.

 The author begins the paper by creating context for the audience.

 When analyzing the successes and failures of the North American Free Trade Agreement, we must review the agreement’s theoretical background as well as its actual impacts.
 By studying both the theory and reality of the agreement, we can begin to understand the various intentions of the NAFTA (as designed by liberal politicians and economists and corporate representatives), as well as the ways in which it has and has not been effective in achieving its intended results.
 Also pertinent to understanding the NAFTA’s actual impact is comprehending the environment inside of which NAFTA was designed and implemented.
 Here too we have an opportunity to distinguish the difference between the environment in theory and the environment in actuality.

 The author then describes the structure of the essay.
 Explaining the papers intentions and outlining the order in which topics will be introduced.

 In this paper, I will compare the theories of realism, liberalism, and historical structuralism as a starting point for deciphering the environment in which NAFTA finds itself.
 I will view the NAFTA through each of these lenses and determine the ways in which each theory was influential in the creation and writing of NAFTA, and which theory has a greater influence on present-day NAFTA.
 I will assess NAFTA as it relates to each of these theories by theorizing what each might say about the agreement’s economic, social, and political impacts.